Anyonic statistics revealed by the Hong-Ou-Mandel dip for fractional excitations

-One can thus readily recover the result of Eq.~\eqref{eq:Iqp}, provided that one chooses a voltage pulse with the shape $V(t)= \frac{2 \pi}{e} \delta(t)$, which excites a mean charge $e^*=\nu e$.
+One can thus readily recover the result of Eq.~\eqref{eq:Iqp}, provided that one chooses a voltage pulse $V(t)= \frac{2 \pi}{e} \delta(t)$, which excites a mean charge $e^*=\nu e$.
 The tunneling current $\langle I_T (t) \rangle$ is the same for a single QP of charge $e^*$ arriving on the QPC, or when applying a very short voltage pulse $V(t)$ exciting a mean charge $e^*$.

 This picture is further generalized by considering a voltage $V(t)$ composed of several short pulses of charge $e^*$.
 There, the phase of the sine term counts the number of fractional charges $e^*$ that have passed through the QPC, each of them contributing a phase $2 \pi \nu$.
 This then has important consequences for the tunneling current.
 For example, at filling factor $\nu =1/3$, when two short fractionally charged pulses arrive at the QPC with a time delay much smaller than the thermal scale, the main contribution to the current in Eq.~\eqref{eq:Istart} comes with a factor $\sin(4 \pi/3) <0$, making it negative.
-As an illustration, Fig.~\ref{fig:Ioftrandom} shows the current for an ensemble of short pulses (each with a charge $e^*$, and a width $\delta t \ll \beta$).
+Fig.~\ref{fig:Ioftrandom} shows the current for an ensemble of short pulses (each with a charge $e^*$, and a width $\delta t \ll \beta$).
 The dashed lines show the arrival times of the pulses at the QPC.
 We see that the current decreases slowly in absolute value after each pulse reaches the QPC, reflecting the slow decrease of the QP Green function $\mathcal{G}$.
 More interestingly, the value of the current depends on the history of the pulses applied at earlier times.
 In particular, as argued above, the current can be negative when two pulses arrive at closely separated times (e.g. for $t$ between 0.2 and $0.4 \beta$).
 The inset of Fig.~\ref{fig:Ioftrandom} shows the equivalent picture when similar pulses, but carrying a charge $e$ rather than $e^*$, are incident on the QPC.
-One can see that the current is non-zero only when the pulse is precisely at the QPC position, and that there is no effect related to the pulses at earlier times.
-Note that the same expression for the tunneling current, Eq.~\eqref{eq:Istart}, can also be used to describe a random stream of pulses, which allows one to recover exactly the results of Ref.~[\onlinecite{rosenow16}] describing the collision between two Poissonian streams of charges $e^*$.
+There, the current is non-zero only when the pulse reaches the QPC, with no effect from earlier pulses.
+Note that the same expression for the tunneling current, Eq.~\eqref{eq:Istart}, allows one to describe a random stream of pulses, recovering known results for the collision between two Poissonian streams of charges e*.\cite{rosenow16}

 While the use of voltage pulses is routinely performed, the measurement of time-dependent currents still constitutes an experimental challenge in quantum Hall junctions.
 We now propose a simpler alternative, within grasp of modern experiments, in order to reveal the effect of anyonic statistics.
 This relies on the measurement of the HOM noise, i.e. the current correlations resulting from two individual voltage pulses of fractional charge colliding at the QPC with a controllable time delay.